hongzhu6129/ExploratoryTestAI/README.md

 -- TestScript The test scripts for conduct various experiments in the case study using Morpthy.

+Execution Time Data -- The folder contains the data collected in the experiments on execution times of the test strategies.
+The test scripts for the experiements are also given in this folder, but in the sub-folder of Test Scripts.

+-- Coded Classifiers : Data of the execution time lengths and test scripts for testing coded classifiers.

+-- Red Wine Quality: Data of the execution time lengths and the test scripts for testing the machine learning models of red wine quality.

+-- Muchroom: Data of the execution time lengths and the test scripts for testing the machine learning models of mushroom editbility.

+-- Bank Churners: Data of the execution time lengths and the test scripts for testing the machine learning models of bank churner prediction.

 2. Instructions

 2.1.
 Installation and start of Morphy